slvg01/10b_rag_notion_app/README2.md

 ## 👟 Running
-- you may just click the `TRY THE APP` link in the above Objectives paragraph to try the app online,
+- you may just click the `TRY THE APP` link in the above Objectives pragraph to try the app online,

 - Or if you are trying to duplicate or create your own app based on your own set of procedures :
     - once the above installation is done , then run the ingest_and_vectorized.py script  to create the database index